Vasall/vasall/README.md

 # VASALL DOCUMENTATION

-## ABSTRACT

-Vasall is a free-to-play MMO-RPG which focuses mainly on combat and exploration.
+Vasall is a free-to-play MMO-RPG which focuses mainly on combat and teamplay.
 Note that this project is still in the early stages of developement.

 ## TECHNICAL DESCRIPTION